Makabruh/interview_react_task/README.md

-# Keibra LTD L4 Application Support Lead React Interview Task
+# Keibra LTD L4 Technical React Interview Task

 This task consists of three React components on top of a simple Create React App structure.
 It emulates a simple form allowing for the input of different pieces of data relating to a Training Log.